 Job descriptions and their associated requirements reveal what Virginia’s top employers in government and private industry are looking for when hiring and promoting human resources professionals.

 Human Resources Careers in Virginia with the Federal Government

-The federal government has a strict GS system that delineates different requirements for different positions.
+The federal government has a strict pay scale system that clearly shows the different requirements for different positions, called GS levels.
 A quick overview of the GS system shows the standard requirements for HR positions with the Federal government:

 - GS-04: minimum requirement of an associate’s degree (two academic years above high school)